 After all the hard work your team has put into recruiting and hiring the best people, you can't afford to watch them walk out the door.
 Keeping your organization aligned means more informed and motivated workers, which equals greater employee retention and lower employee turnover.
 As Josh Bersin (@Josh_Bersin), principal at Deloitte and founder of Bersin by Deloitte, spells out, the costs of employee turnover are increasingly high, as much as 1.5 to 2 times an employee's salary.

-Are you ready to increase retention and productivity, decrease turnover and miscommunication and build an organization that has performance management down to a science?
+Are you ready to increase retention and productivity, decrease turnover and miscommunication, and build an organization that has performance management down to a science in part 3, the finale?
 Talk to one of our representatives today and learn about our total talent management suite that’s designed to help you source, recruit, interview, hire, manage and build your team.

 As ClearCompany's HR Business Partner, Laura focuses on all things HR including managing employee benefits, onboarding and engagement initiatives.
 With a keen focus on best-practices, she serves as a strategic partner to the leadership team by acting as a trusted resource on a wide variety of human resources topics including policy interpretation, creating and recommending enhancements to the HR process, and career development.